Banner image

 Crossing the Antarctic Circle

 Spend 6 full days exploring Antarctica with the Polar Circle at 66 degrees south as your most southerly objective, on board one of the most exciting new vessels.
-Limited to only 132 passengers with spacious cabins, state-of-the-art technology and optional kayaking, polar snorkelling or diving available.
+A maximum of just 132 passengers, with spacious cabins, state-of-the-art technology and optional kayaking, polar snorkelling or diving available.

 Please send me the full itinerary for